-Appeals Process for Major Violations Any party may appeal decisions of an Administrative Meeting or Student Conduct Board Hearing to the Vice President of Student Life.
+Any party may appeal decisions of an Administrative Meeting or Student Conduct Board Hearing to the Vice President of Student Life.

-- 1. An accused student or a complainant may request an appeal by notifying the Vice President of Student Life and following the procedures noted below. - a.
-Within three (3) days of receiving the outcome letter, filing an "Intent to Appeal" form in the Student Life Office, 204 Student Union. - b.
-Within 72 hours of receiving the outcome letter, delivering a written appeal of the disciplinary decision to the Student Life Office. - c.
+- 1. An accused student or a complainant may request an appeal by notifying the Vice President of Student Life and following the procedures noted below. - 1.
+Within three (3) days of receiving the outcome letter, filing an "Intent to Appeal" form in the Student Life Office, 204 Student Union. - 2.
+Within 72 hours of receiving the outcome letter, delivering a written appeal of the disciplinary decision to the Student Life Office. - 3.
 The appeal needs to be based on one of the four grounds provided for appeals. - 2.
 The Vice President of Student Life shall determine whether the matter is appropriate for appeal based on the written rationale and documentation provided by the student in the appeal request.
 The appeal is not a rehearing, so the student is advised to thoroughly present his/her rationale for why he/she believes the original disciplinary decision needs to be changed.
 The purpose of an appellate hearing is to consider an appeal, not to re-hear a case, i.e., the basis for the appeal must fall within one or more of the aforementioned guidelines.
 Disagreement with the result of the hearing or any sanctions levied does not itself constitute the basis for an appeal. - 3.
 Except when testimony or written statements shall be required for the presentation of new evidence, an appeal shall be limited to review of record of the initial hearing and supporting documents. - 4.
-If an appeal is granted, the Vice President of Student Life may: - a.
-Overturn all or any part of the original decision and issue a new decision. - b.
-Remand the matter to the original judicial body for reopening of the hearing to allow reconsideration of the original determination and/or sanction(s). - 5.
+If an appeal is granted, the Vice President of Student Life may: - 1.
+Overturn all or any part of the original decision and issue a new decision.

+- 2. Remand the matter to the original judicial body for reopening of the hearing to allow reconsideration of the original determination and/or sanction(s). - 5.
 In cases involving appeals requested by students accused of violating the Student Community Code, review of the sanction(s) by the Vice President of Student Life may not result in more severe sanction(s) for the accused student.
 Instead, following an appeal, the Vice President of Student Life may, upon review of the case, reduce, but not increase, the sanctions imposed following the original disciplinary hearing. - 6.
 In cases involving appeals requested by persons other than students accused of violating the Student Community Code, the Vice President of Student Life may, upon review of the case, reduce or increase the sanctions imposed following the original disciplinary hearing or remand the case to the original judicial body. - 7.
 In cases involving suspension and expulsion, a final appeal may always be made to the President of the college. - 8.
 Nothing in this appeals process shall interfere with the right of the President of the College to make a final determination on any disciplinary matter.

-Pursuant to the Faculty Handbook, serious discipline or termination shall not occur without adequate cause.
+Pursuant to the Employee Handbook, serious discipline or termination will not be initiated until after the faculty member and appropriate administrators have attempted to resolve the dispute by mutual agreement.
+The termination of a contract before the end of a specified term, the failure to renew a contract with a tenured faculty member, or serious discipline of a faculty member shall not occur without adequate cause.
 Adequate cause includes serious violation of policies and procedures of the College such as those governing sexual harassment.